matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 * [MSC2674](https://github.com/matrix-org/matrix-doc/pull/2674) defines a
   standard shape for indicating events which relate to other events.
-* This proposal defines APIs to let the server calculate the aggregations on behalf of the client, and so bundle the related events with the original event where appropriate.
+* This proposal defines APIs to let the server calculate the aggregations on behalf of the client, and so bundle the aggregated data with the original event where appropriate.
 * [MSC2676](https://github.com/matrix-org/matrix-doc/pull/2676) defines how
   users can edit messages using this mechanism.